-where \eqref{eq:define_SCC} constrains the SCC to be higher than $\textrm{I}_{b_\textrm{lim}}$ for a secure system operation.
+where \eqref{eq:define_SCC} confines the SCC level to be higher than $\textrm{I}_{b_\textrm{lim}}$ for a secure system operation.
 Eqs.~\eqref{eq:interactions_pair_SGs_1}–\eqref{eq:interactions_pair_SGs_2} capture the nonlinear terms standing for the simultaneous current injections of any pair of SGs.
-The coefficients $\{\textrm{k}_{bg},\textrm{k}_{bc},\textrm{k}_{bm}\}$ are determined by the training process.
-It is clear that `$\eta_m$' represents the product of two binary variables, and can therefore be exactly reformulated using McCormick envelopes, which are expressed through a set of auxiliary constraints~\eqref{eq:MC_linear_1}–\eqref{eq:MC_linear_4}.
+The coefficients $\{\textrm{k}_{bg},\textrm{k}_{bc},\textrm{k}_{bm}\}$ are optimized by the approximation process.
+The term `$\eta_m$' that represents the product of two binary variables is reformulated by McCormick envelopes, which are expressed via auxiliary equations~\eqref{eq:MC_linear}.